"Show me inventory spaces in the shop," Will ordered.

 The convenience of infinite storage was intoxicating.

 Still, he paused at the doorway, taking in the empty home.
 This place had given him peace, love, and a childhood he never expected to have.
-A sanctuary carved out of a cruel world.
+A sanctuary that guarded him from his cruel past.

 He whispered softly, "I'll return… when I find peace."